foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 ``<your_working_director>/obj_iotdk_10/mw_arcem9d/lab1_mw_arcem9d.elf``

 Notice assembly code in the disassembled output.
-See how many assembly instruction are used for each line, for example for loop spends several instruction to calculate loop variable value and check whether to stop.
+See how many assembly instruction are used for each lin.
+For example, for loop spends several instruction to calculate loop variable value and check whether to stop.

 |dsp_figure_1.1|